 Recognizing these two patterns will already lead you to the correct answer.
 The yellow triangle doesn't show a clear and repeated movement pattern, making it hard to identify the pattern that it follows.
 However, its' pattern is not necessary in order to find the solution.

-Three travellers - John, Kate, and Lenny - came back from three trips to the following countries: Mauritania, Nepal, Oman, Peru and Qatar.
+Three travelers - John, Kate, and Lenny - came back from three trips to the following countries: Mauritania, Nepal, Oman, Peru, and Qatar.
 The countries each of them visited must be consistent with the following rules and conditions:

 If Lenny did not travel to Qatar, which statement cannot be true?